Pencil Tree, etc.

 Euphorbia tirucalli L. is the correct and accepted scientific name for this strange species of Euphorbia.
-It was first described by Carl von Linnaeus in Species Plantarum in 1753.
+Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 I am almost positive I took photos of this plant before 7-2-12.
 When I have time I will have to go through the old Mississippi photos to see if I can find earlier photos.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I kept most of the potted plants outside in the backyard then took them into the sunrooms, den, kitchen, or butler’s pantry during the cooler months.

 I took this plant with me after I sold the mansion and moved back to the family farm in mid-Missouri in February 2013.
 It didn’t mind spending the rest of the winter in the basement.
 In the spring, I moved it outside along with my other plants and it continued to grow.

 Euphorbia tirucalli has a pretty wide range in Africa where it grows as trees, shrubs, etc. As with all Euphorbia species (I think), it produces a chalky white latex which is supposed to be poisonous and can cause skin irritations.
 According to Wikipedia, in dry areas it has actually been used as feed for cattle.
 The latex can also be converted to the equivalent of gasoline and was estimated that an acre can produce between 10-50 barrels of oil.

 It was at one point used as an anti-cancer treatment but research showed that it suppresses the immune system, promotes tumor growth, and leads to the development of other types of cancer.
 It also says that eye contact can cause blindness for several days… GEEZ!